Rational singularities for moment maps of totally negative quivers: Introduction

-We prove a rational singularities statement for general moduli stacks of objects in a 2-Calabi-Yau category which are also quotient stacks $[X/G]$, following the formalism of \cite{Dav21a} (see Sections \ref{Subsect/Mod2CY} and \ref{Subsect/RatSgTotNeg2CY}).
-In that setting, our total negativity assumption on quivers translates to a homological property of the category, which we also call total negativity (see also \cite{DHSM22}).
+Let us give some examples.
 For representation varieties of fundamental groups of compact Riemann surfaces, a rational singularities result was already proved in \cite{Bud21}, as well as for their De Rham and Dolbeault analogs.
-We briefly discuss rational singularities for moduli of sheaves on K3 surfaces, as mentioned in the introduction of \cite{BZ19}.
-Finally, we prove the following result for representations spaces of multiplicative preprojective algebras $R(\Lambda^{q}(Q),\dd)$, thereby dealing with the last example in Davison's list (see \cite[§1.1.1.]{Dav21a}):
+We discuss in details rational singularities for moduli of sheaves on K3 surfaces, as mentioned in the introduction of \cite{BZ19}.
+Finally, we prove the following result for representations spaces of multiplicative preprojective algebras $R(\Lambda^{q}(Q),\dd)$, thereby dealing with the last example in Davison's list (see \cite[\S1.1.1.]{Dav21a}):